axbh25/smac2026-Technova-naseej/README.md

 Naseej is a bilingual English–Arabic mobile application being developed for SMAC 2026.

-The product helps family members from different generations teach one another practical, cultural, and digital skills.
-A family member explains a skill, may add one private context photo, and can transform the reviewed explanation into a three-step learning card.
+Naseej helps family members from different generations teach one another practical, cultural, and digital skills.
+A family member explains a skill, may add one private context photo, and can use AI to transform the reviewed explanation into a safe three-step learning card.
+The learner then practises the steps and explains what they learned.

 ## Current Development Status

-Day 8 structured skill card:
+Day 9 learner practice:

 - Android-only Flutter project runs on Pixel 7 Pro API 36
-- English and Arabic localization is generated from ARB files
+- English and Arabic interfaces support RTL
-- Profile, language, draft, context photo, and card persist locally
+- Profile, language, draft, photo, card, and progress persist locally
-- Short speech transcription remains editable
+- Teacher explanations support typed or short speech input
 - Context photos remain in private local app storage
-- Firebase AI Logic and Firebase App Check are configured
+- Firebase AI Logic produces structured three-step cards
+- Firebase App Check protects Firebase AI requests
-- AI generation requires explicit user action
-- The AI request includes reviewed explanation, roles, category, and language
-- Stored nicknames and context photos are excluded from the request
-- Gemini structured output is constrained by a response schema
-- Runtime validation requires exactly three steps
-- Cards contain a safety note, teach-back question, and reciprocal suggestion
-- AI output is reviewed before it is saved
+- Structured output is validated before display or storage
-- Cloud failure creates a clearly labeled Offline Guide
+- Cloud failure creates a labeled Offline Guide
-- Offline Guides do not call Firebase AI
+- AI output requires teacher review before saving
+- Learners can practise exactly three saved steps
+- Every checkbox change is saved locally
+- Learners answer a teach-back question in their own words
+- Completion requires all steps and a valid teach-back response
+- Progress and completion survive Android restarts
-- Editing the source draft invalidates the old card
+- Progress is invalidated when the source draft or card changes
-- Saved cards survive restart
+- Day 9 learning works fully in Airplane Mode
+- No Day 9 progress or teach-back data is sent to AI
-- Automated model, generation, persistence, fallback, RTL, and existing-feature tests are included
+- Automated model, storage, invalidation, completion, and RTL tests are included
-- Day 2 through Day 8 evidence is stored under `docs/testing/`
+- Visual evidence is stored under `docs/testing/`
-- Learner completion, teach-back response, text-to-speech, and notifications are not yet implemented

 ## Team Technova

-- Abdullah Haider — Flutter development, architecture, testing, and documentation
+- Abdullah Haider — Flutter development, architecture, testing, documentation, and demo
-- Shoug Almaashari — Figma, documentation, bilingual review, and testing
+- Shoug Almaashari — historical Figma, documentation, bilingual review, and testing contributions

-Both participants use their own GitHub accounts and must understand every merged feature.
+Team membership must match the officially registered competition team.
+No person is credited for work they did not perform.

-## Planned MVP
+## Current MVP Flow

+1. Create a local family profile
+2. Create a Teach-a-Skill draft
-1. Voice or typed skill explanation
+3. Type or dictate the explanation
-2. Optional private context photo
+4. Optionally add one private context photo
+5. Generate or use an Offline Guide
-3. AI-assisted three-step learning card
+6. Review and save the three-step card
-4. Learner completion and teach-back
+7. Practise each step
+8. Answer the teach-back question
+9. Complete the family lesson
-5. Reciprocal skill suggestion
+10. See the reciprocal skill suggestion
-6. English and Arabic interface with RTL support
-7. Local storage and transparent offline fallback

 ## Technology